 Reserve a spot at Toucans to see a performance at Palm Springs’ longest continuously running drag show.
 Drag shows are Thursday-Monday with a different theme each night, and Monday nights are free.
 Or for those looking for a more relaxed stay, check out the mens-only resort, Descanso.
 The small hotel is going for a chill vibe with spacious rooms, a salt-water pool, and lush landscaping.

 It may be hard to peel yourself away from basking in the sun, but take a break and explore the Palm Springs Art Museum.
 You can find modern and contemporary art, architecture, and design objects that reflect Palm Springs’ unique history, culture, and place.

 Go on a tour

-Cruise through the desert landscape on two wheels (or by Jeep or by hiking) with Big Wheel Tours.
+Cruise through the desert landscape with a bike, Jeep, or hiking tour with Big Wheel Tours.
 If your interests are more architecture than nature, check out Modern & More Bike Tours and see architecturally and historically significant homes in South Palm Springs.

 Hike historic trailheads

 If you prefer to see the desert terrain by foot, the Indian Canyon Trails offer a plethora of hiking options that include cool streams and lush oases.
 You may even see a Bighorn Sheep.
 Indian Canyons is the ancestral home of the Agua Caliente Band of Cahuilla Indians, and you can learn more about their history through preserved rock art, irrigation ditches, and food preparation areas.

 Explore desert plant life